 They can’t afford to buy food or just stop anywhere and plant food.
 One of the deadliest wars was the African war that killed over five million people due to starvation and disease.

 Just like a domino effect, a dollar collapse can bring with it a bunch of other disasters, a food crisis included.

 The obvious thing to do to prep for all of these dangers is to ensure that you have sufficient food storage, because without food it’ll be hard to survive for long.
-In this section, we are going to cover several ways on building a food and water stockpile should SHTF.
-You need to get started straight away to grow it as much as possible before it hits.

 Food storage should be viewed as an investment.
 Although you will need to stockpile food that is non-perishable, you should also hoard things you’ll enjoy eating.

 One of the main issues people face is how and where to store food.
 You will need to make enough space to keep your food safe from intruders, along with a plan for perishable foods and non-perishable foods.

 When you begin to stockpile food, you will need to decide on the types of food that you will want to store while also looking at the products shelf life.
-There are food staples that should be placed, including:
+You can find even more long-shelf life foods here.

 It is crucial that you have water in your food storage.
 Keep in mind that a person that is active will need at least half a gallon per day of water.